punksnotdev/INSTRUMENT/README.md

 ## Disclaimers:

-- Documentation is still a work in progress... more news soon.
+- Full Documentation + Tutorial coming soon.
-- INSTRUMENT is not officially released yet: the API is subject to change in the near future before the v.1 release.
+- INSTRUMENT is in alpha phase.
+The API is subject to change in the near future.

 # Installation: